 Elisabeth loves to ski.
 She doesn't just love it when it's powder, or sun or something exotic.
 She always loves to ski.
-On our first time skiing together she came up for an Anchorage Ski Week.
+On our first time skiing together she came up for a week of Guided Backcountry Skiing.
 I'd just returned from two months of summer activities in Argentina and needed a few warm-up days.
 On our eighth day we day-toured the 20-mile, 7500-foot Bomber Traverse.
 I warmed up on the ninth day.

 This year I knew what to expect when Elisabeth came up from Calgary for another Anchorage Ski Week.
 We skied hard every day, often exploring local corners of Southcentral Alaska that I've been wanting to visit.